For urgent consular assistance call

 If authorities find civilians in this zone, they can arrest, detain or deport them.

-Don't enter closed military zones, even where these have been in place for a long time, such in as the old city of Hebron.
+Don’t enter closed military zones, even where these have been in place for a long time, such as the old city of Hebron.

 Authorities impose strict security measures after terrorist attacks.
 These may severely affect the movement of Palestinians, including Australian dual nationals.